Questions about admin type stuff? Account Settings? Billing statements? Don't worry, we've got it all covered right here.

 This will show you how much bandwidth you have used, along with your current account limits.
 If you have a storage limit on your account, that will be displayed as well.

-To see billing statements, you must be logged in as the Account Owner.
-Click the “Billing” tab in your Account Settings.
-This will display a complete history of the payment activity on your account.
+To see your invoices and receipts, you must be logged in as the Account Owner.
+Click the “Statements” tab in your Account Settings.
+This will display a complete history of invoices and receipts for your account.
+You can also use this page to check on the Status of an Invoice.
+Unpaid Invoices will appear outstanding and Paid Invoices will be accompanied by a receipt.

 From your Account Settings, click the “Managers” tab on the sidebar.
 To add a Manager, enter the new Manager’s email address into the text box and click ADD AS MANAGER.